CASP-Systems-BU/CAPSys/scripts/README.md

 python3 rundynamic2all.py expjson/deem_dynamic8x2.json deem_dynamic8x2_profilejson_profile_iter0/jg.pkl 8
 ```

 Note that the last argument `8` means repeating the experiment for 8 times.
-Since there are randomness in Flink policies and inaccuracy of profiling data, we suggest running the experiment for 8-10 times.
+Because of the randomness in Flink policies and possible inaccuracy of profiling data, we suggest running the experiment 8-10 times.
 For the X-th run, the results are saved in `deem_dynamic8x2json_custom_X`, `deem_dynamic8x2json_even_X`, `deem_dynamic8x2json_random_X` .

 ### Results